course-details-portlet

 • One workshop for a group of students

-All compulsory activities must be passed to be qualified for the exam.
+All compulsory activities must be approved to be qualified for the exam.
 Course work connected to compulsory activites requires an attendance of 80%.
 Compensatory work can be given in case of an excessive absence rate.

 Assessment (exam):